-People with ESTJ personality type are very dedicated and responsible.
+People with the ESTJ personality type are very dedicated and responsible.
 An ESTJ will do everything they can to fulfill their duties and meet their promises.
-People with this personality type respect and promote a good work ethic, and strongly detest cheating or any attempts to cut corners, especially in the workplace.
+People with this personality type respect and promote a good work ethic and strongly detest cheating or any attempts to cut corners, especially in the workplace.
 Positions of authority must be earned.
 Period.

 Life is a series of experiences, each one of which makes us bigger, even though sometimes it is hard to realize this.
 For the world was built to develop character, and we must learn that the setbacks and grieves which we endure help us in our marching onward.

-ESTJs are usually strong-willed and not afraid to voice and defend their opinions, even if they are facing a formidable opposition.
+ESTJs are usually strong-willed and not afraid to voice and defend their opinions, even if they are facing formidable opposition.
 If, for instance, one of their subordinates is incompetent or simply lazy, the ESTJ will not hesitate to show their wrath.
 ESTJ personalities will stick to their principles, even if everybody turns against them.

 If you would like to learn more about the ESTJ personality type and its traits, download the ESTJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: